aspose-words/Aspose.Words-API-References/english/net/aspose.words.properties/builtindocumentproperties/_index.md

 Provides access to [`DocumentProperty`](../documentproperty) objects by their names (using an indexer) and via a set of typed properties that return values of appropriate types.

-The names of the properties are case-insensitive.The properties in the collection are sorted alphabetically by name.
+The names of the properties are case-insensitive.

+The properties in the collection are sorted alphabetically by name.

 ### Examples